By Euro Weekly News Media • 01 April 2011 • 16:19

-THE NEW smoking laws have had a major negative affect on the profitability of cafés and restaurants throughout
+THE NEW smoking laws have had a major negative affect on the profitability of cafés and restaurants throughout Spain.
+Four years ago, the ineffective legislation demanded by the PSOE forced larger hostelry establishments to either cordon off part of their facilities to separate smokers from non-smokers, close, or adapt a no smoking policy.

 The smaller cafés did nothing and business continued as usual until this January.
 The new law now forbids smoking inside a public place and has forced smokers onto the street or to sit in the provided terraces.